davis-andy/Cpp/CIS 014 - C++ Programming/Assignment 4/README.md

 * Your input can be either positive or negative
 * Negative number is not palindromic
 * 0 is a palindrome, so is any single positive digit (2, 3, ... , 9)
-* Failure to follow the exact function signature will receive -1 point

 ## Homework 4.2
 Write a de-duplication function that iteratively sanitizes (removes) all consecutive duplicates in a C++